Prediction of concrete residual compressive strength under elevated temperatures: Response surface methodology (RSM) approach

 Abstract

-Exposure of concrete to elevated temperatures causes irreversible damage to the concrete structure and poses a serious threat to the service life of the concrete.
-Owing to the importance of concrete fire performance, many researchers have extensively studied the behavior of concrete under elevated temperatures with different conditions.
-The properties of concrete have been significantly affected by the distinct heating and cooling conditions, which include heating temperatures, heating durations, and cooling methods.
-The residual compressive strength of concrete is considered the most important characteristic after being exposed to elevated temperatures.
-In this paper, the present works targets to develop the mathematical models for analyzing and predicting the residual compressive strength of concrete at high temperature.
-Three independent factors were identified in this study, which are heating temperatures, heating duration, and cooling method.
-Two groups of datasets on the residual compressive strength of concrete under elevated temperatures were reviewed and collected from previous studies and were set as the benchmark dataset and validate dataset, respectively.
-Response Surface Methodology (RSM) was used to analyze the dataset.
-The results of various statistical parameters, such as coefficient of determination, sum of square, F-value, and P-value, indicate the significant of predicted model for predicting concrete residual compressive strength under elevated temperatures.
-From the RSM analysis, the factor of heating temperatures has the most significant effect on the residual compressive strength of concrete.
-In short, RSM model correlate well with those validate dataset with a coefficient of determination (R2) of 0.8547
+Exposure of concrete to elevated temperatures causes irreversible damage to the concrete structure and poses a serious threat to its service life.
+Due to the importance of concrete fire performance, extensive research has been conducted to investigate its behavior under different conditions of elevated temperatures.
+The properties of concrete are significantly affected by various factors, including heating temperatures, heating durations, and cooling methods.
+Among these factors, the residual compressive strength of concrete is considered the most crucial characteristic after exposure to elevated temperatures.
+This paper aims to develop mathematical models for analyzing and predicting the relative residual compressive strength of concrete at high temperatures.
+Three independent factors were identified in this study: heating temperatures, heating duration, and cooling method.
+Two groups of datasets on the relative residual compressive strength of concrete under elevated temperatures were reviewed and collected from previous studies, serving as the benchmark dataset and validation dataset, respectively.
+Response Surface Methodology (RSM) was employed to analyze the datasets.
+The results of various statistical parameters, such as the coefficient of determination, sum of squares, F-value, and P-value, indicate the significance of the predicted model for estimating concrete's relative residual compressive strength under elevated temperatures.
+The RSM analysis reveals that heating temperatures have the most significant effect on the relative residual compressive strength of concrete.
+In summary, the RSM model shows a strong correlation with the validation datasets, with a coefficient of determination (R2) of 0.7869.

 Uncontrolled Keywords: Concrete; Elevated temperature; Prediction; Residual compressive strength; RSM.